Microsoft Research Interview process – an overview

 Design questions involve mostly drawing architecture diagrams.
 Was there a coding round also?

-Hows the work environment at MSR?
+Hows the work environment at Microsoft Research?